DeepLabCut/DeepLabCut/docs/maDLC_UserGuide.md

 Importantly, image cropping as previously done with `deeplabcut.cropimagesandlabels` in multi-animal projects is now part of the augmentation pipeline.
 In other words, image crops are no longer stored in labeled-data/..._cropped folders.
-Crop number and size still default to 10 and (400, 400), but they can be easily edited prior to training in the **pose_cfg.yaml** configuration file.
+Crop size still defaults to (400, 400); if your images are very large (2k, 4k pixels), consider increasing this size, but be aware unless you have a lagre GPU (24 GB or more), you will hit memory errors.
+You can lower the batch size, but this may affect performance.
-If your images are very large (2k, 4k pixels), consider increasing this size, but be aware unless you have a lagre GPU (24 GB or more), you will hit memory errors. _You can lower the batchsize, but this may affect performance._
+In addition, one can specify a crop sampling strategy: crop centers can either be taken at random over the image (`uniform`) or the annotated keypoints (`keypoints`); with a focus on regions of the scene with high body part density (`density`); last, combining `uniform` and `density` for a `hybrid` balanced strategy (the default strategy).
+Note that both parameters can be easily edited prior to training in the **pose_cfg.yaml** configuration file.
 As a reminder, cropping images into smaller patches is a form of data augmentation that simultaneously allows the use of batch processing even on small GPUs that could not otherwise accommodate larger images + larger batchsizes..